Skip advert

 An eight-speaker sound system with a DAB radio is standard, but there is an optional 12-speaker Canton sound system available on all trims as part of the Convenience Plus Package.

-The Skoda Kodiaq continues to be a versatile and user-friendly family SUV, although some rivals are better seven-seaters.
+The Skoda Kodiaq is an undeniably versatile and user-friendly family SUV, although some rivals are better seven-seaters.

 Dimensions and size

-This Kodiaq is 61mm longer than the old model at 4,758mm, which is 27mm shorter than the Hyundai Santa Fe.
-The Kodiaq should be a little easier to thread through narrow streets because it’s 36mm narrower than the Santa Fe at 1,864mm, although the Kodiaq isn’t as tall as the Santa Fe at 1,659mm.
+This Kodiaq is 61mm longer than the old model at 4,758mm, which is slightly shorter than the Hyundai Santa Fe.
+The Kodiaq should be a little easier to thread through urban streets because it’s narrower than both the Santa Fe and Volkswagen Tayron.

 There are no complaints about front passenger space, with lots of wheel and seat adjustment to get comfortable.
 Storage is good, too, with twin gloveboxes, deep bins in the doors and armrest, and a centre console that features a pair of wireless smartphone charging pads.
-There are two USB-C sockets beneath the climate controls, while a third socket can be found next to the rear-view mirror for powering a dash cam.
+There are two USB-C sockets beneath the climate controls, and a third is next to the rear-view mirror for powering a dash cam.

 The Kodiaq’s second row is good, but it’s not the widest bench if you’re travelling three abreast – rivals such as the Santa Fe and Kia Sorento have more space in their middle seats.
-At least a light-coloured headlining helps the cabin feel bright.
-There are climate controls in the back and twin USB-C sockets, but while the door bins up front are flock lined to stop items rattling around, this luxury doesn’t feature in the rear.
+At least a light-coloured headlining helps the cabin feel bright, and there are climate controls in the back, and twin USB-C sockets.
+However, while the door bins up front are flock-lined to stop items rattling around, this luxury doesn’t feature in the rear.

 Skip advert